Jeric-X/SyncClipboard/docs/README_EN.md

 ```
 dotnet /path/to/SyncClipboard.Server.dll --contentRoot ./
 ```
-content root folder is the same as `SyncClipboard.Server.dll`, there will be temporary files created when running
+Content root folder is `SyncClipboard.Server.dll`'s parent folder, there will be temporary folders created when running
 Port, username, password can be changed in `appsettings.json`
 Choosing a different content root folder is possible.
 Copy a new `appsettings.json` to the folder and run with:
 ```
 dotnet /path/to/SyncClipboard.Server.dll --contentRoot /path/to/contentRoot
 ```
-Note：
+Notes：
 - Address to fill in client is `http://ip(or domain name):port`，nothing can be omitted
 - Http is not encrypted, including username and password.
 Maybe a https reverse proxy is needed on public network